An extreme cold weather alert has been issued for Wednesday, March 4, 2026. Temperature is expected to drop to -28 overnight, inclusive of wind chill.

 Amanda Dyer

-The City of Timmins, Environmental Services Department wishes to advise the public of Emergency Watermain Break Repair within the following area:
+The City of Timmins Environmental Services Department wishes to advise the public of a scheduled water infrastructure maintenance within the following area:

-Homeowners and businesses within the notification area, this will include Golden Manor, may experience short-term loss of water & pressure or experience brown or rust-coloured water during the disruption.
+Homeowners and businesses within the notification area may experience short-term loss in water pressure or experience brown or rust-coloured water during the disruption.
 It is recommended not to drink or wash laundry with the discoloured water.
 While it is not harmful to your health, it can stain laundry.
 Should this occur, it is advised to turn off your tap for 10-20 minutes in order to allow the crew to finish.
 Once the work is completed, turn on the COLD water tap closest to the source (usually your laundry tub tap) and let it run for approximately 15-20 minutes or until the water colour has returned to normal.

 Environmental Service Department would like to thank residents for their patience and cooperation during this emergency work.